smol-dot/smoldot/README.md

 ## License

 The source code in this repository is distributed under the GPLv3 license.
-See the <LICENSE> file.
+See the &lt;LICENSE&gt; file.

 This source code comes with absolutely no warranty.
 Use at your own risk.